openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If a captured variable is defined as 'const', then neither boxing nor proxying is required.

-If a formal parameter (which can be neither boxed nor proxied) is captured, then the implementation can require the addition of a local variable as
+If a formal parameter, which can be neither boxed nor proxied, is captured, then the implementation can require the addition of a local variable as
 follows: